nhrap-dev/FAST/README.md

 Please see the Help folder for building data guidance, FAST case study information (coming soon), and a brief video demonstration of FAST: https://github.com/nhrap-hazus/FAST/tree/master/Help

-## Contact

-Check out the [Troubleshooting](#troubleshooting) section below for help operating FAST.

-Issues can be reported through the repository on Github: https://github.com/nhrap-hazus/FAST/issues

-For questions contact the Hazus Team at fema-hazus-support@fema.dhs.gov.

 ## To Use

 Follow the steps below to run FAST.
 To ensure .py files run when double-clicked, right-click the .py file and go to Properties.
 Under the "General" tab next to "Opens With", make sure "python.exe" is selected.
 If not, click "Change" and select "python.exe" from your Python installation directory.